How to get your baby to sleep in a crib

 My baby won’t sleep in the crib.
 What should I do?

-5 Tips and tricks for getting your baby to sleep in a crib
+Other reasons your baby doesn't want to sleep in a crib may include:

 Give your baby the chance to work out how to fall asleep in this new space.
 Stay close by and pat your baby or rhythmically “shhhh” to help lull them to sleep.
 Try not to be discouraged if they struggle at first.
 How easily a baby accepts a change in routine will depend on many factors, including their age and temperament.
 You can always try again the next night.